 1. Why did you sell a number of plots of land in your master plan to other real estate investment companies?

 – As part of our holistic financial transformation plan, we are activating our landbank through a sale to strategic partners and that will help the company to restructure its financial obligations, complete the construction work of the outstanding phases and expedite the development of the Jabal Omar masterplan.
 However, we have earmarked a very small fraction of our fully infrastructure-enabled land for sale.

 – We are very pleased with the outcome of the strategic land sale.
 In the last 12 months, we have secured SAR 517 million from selling a 2,600.32 SQM land parcel and SAR 830 million from selling a 2,572 SQM land parcel.

 – We were also very happy with the strong demand at the public auction.
 This is a testament to investors’ confidence in the economic viability of Jabal Omar’s mega project and proves that there is a strong appetite for investment in the project and in the central area of Makkah.

 2. Will you be selling other plots of land in the coming 12 months?

 – As part of our holistic financial transformation plan, we are activating our landbank through land sales.
 The company intends to use the sale proceeds in restructuring part of its financial obligations and complete the constructions work of the outstanding phases.

 1. How far along are you in the various phases of the master plan?

-– We are well over 60% complete in phases 2, 3, and 4 of the Jabal Omar master plan, and we expect that the holistic financial transformation program will enable us to proceed uninterrupted with the completion of those various phases.
+– We are well over 85.13% for phase 2, 90% for phase 3, and 63.69% for phase 4 of the Jabal Omar master plan, and we expect that the holistic financial transformation program will enable us to proceed uninterrupted with the completion of those various phases.
 Within those phases, we expect to see a prime mixed-use area with shopping, commercial residential, and 5-star hotels that will shape the urban landscape of the central area of Makkah.